Holonautic/holonautic.github.io/content/_index.md

 [[extra.list]]
-title = "Fully destructible islands" content = "Shoot the land out from under your enemy and drop them in the ocean.
-But watch out for buried explosives..."
+title = "Fully destructible islands" content = "Shoot the land out from under your enemy and drop them in the ocean."

 [[extra.list]]
 title = "Pushing the Quest to its limits"